-After Jordan completed his apprenticeship under Lew Kathreptis at Mezes and then worked for David Thompson at Darley Street Thai in Sydney, he travelled to Burma, China and India.
+After Jordan completed his apprenticeship under Lew Kathreptis at Mezes and then worked for David Thompson at Darley Street Thai in Sydney, Jordan travelled to Burma, China and India.
 Inspired by his travels, he returned rejuvenated to South Australia as Head Chef at the Melting Pot.
-Here he met Ben, who had more than 20 years experience in the industry.
+Here he met Ben, who had more than 20 years’ experience in the industry.

-And so the pair went on to open Aquacaf in coastal Goolwa together.
-After some time they moved on and Martin joined them as the second Head Chef in the collaboration for a city venue incorporating their diverse food experiences.
+The pair went on to open Aquacaf in coastal Goolwa together.
+After some time, they moved on and Martin joined them as the second head chef in the collaboration, incorporating their diverse food experiences in Peel Street.

-The food at Peel Street is inspired by an abundance of fresh South Australian seafood and the best ingredients available.
-Fresh herbs and vegetables and anything in season that hangs over a fence are the basis for inspired and delicious food.
+The food is inspired by an abundance of fresh South Australian seafood and the best ingredients available.
+Fresh herbs, vegetables and anything in season that hangs over a fence are the basis for inspired and delicious food.
 The dishes created are rustic and plated to share.

 With a mantra of “bringing you the food we eat at home”, the food is generous, abundant and buzzing with robust flavours.
-Offering a ‘concrete menu’ for small bites and a floor to ceiling ‘blackboard menu’ for larger dishes, the menu changes constantly reflecting the seasons and availability of produce but keeps a strong tie to the Middle East and Asia.
+Offering a ‘Concrete Menu’ for small bites and a floor to ceiling ‘Blackboard Menu’ for larger dishes.
+The menu changes constantly, reflecting the seasons and availability of produce, but keeping a strong tie to the Middle East and Asia.

 Exposed bricks and beams, warm recycled wooden panels and large windows provide a striking industrial interior.
 The room has a great feel with a burst of colour from the re-badged iconic 1950s Bernard Villemot Orangina poster on the back wall.
 Guests share in the buzz of the kitchen, an open space located behind an imposing long concrete and timber bar.
 The atmosphere is lively, casual, relaxed and warm.

 Peel Street is the ideal venue for functions, cocktail parties and corporate events.
-Jordan and Martin like to feed large groups in a communal style, bringing the food out in waves and serving a range of delicious flavours, using the freshest produce that is the best of the season.
+Jordan and Martin love to feed the masses with their communal style of eating, bringing the food out in waves and serving a range of delicious flavours using the freshest produce that is the best of the season.